-Ch: The motion is [as created by a volunteer].
+[A: Gets recognized and moves a motion.
+Z: Seconds the motion.]
+Ch: It is moved and seconded to [as created by A:].
 Are you ready for the question?
-A: Madam Chair, I move to amend the motion by striking ... and inserting ...
+B: Madam Chair, I move to amend the motion by striking ... and inserting ...
 Z: ...
-CH: It is moved and seconded to amend by striking ... and inserting

-[Assume some debate]

-CH: The motion before you is to amend by striking ... and inserting ...
+CH: It is moved and seconded to amend by striking ... and inserting Are you ready for the question?
+[Assume some debate] CH: The motion before you is to amend by striking ... and inserting ...